 Representing Family Members And Others In Guardianship Litigation Matters

 Sometimes estate planning documents are changed through the influence of a predator, family member, neighbor or others.
 In this situation, the estate planning documents may not be the “least restrictive alternative” to a guardianship.
 In fact, a guardianship proceeding may be necessary to challenge the validity of the changes to these estate planning documents, challenge financial transactions or to seek a financial exploitation injunction.

-If a guardian is appointed to determine the medical and financial decisions of an individual, the guardian must make these decisions in the best interests of the individual.
+If a guardian is appointed to determine the medical and financial decisions of an individual (ward), the guardian must make these decisions in the best interests of the individual.
 The Florida Guardianship Law also imposes certain responsibilities and duties upon the guardian.
 If these obligations are breached by the guardian, the guardian may be subject to removal and personal liability.
 It may be necessary to pursue your remedies in the guardianship proceeding.
-This type of Guardianship Litigation can be complex and stressful.
+This type of guardianship litigation can be complex and stressful.

 At Lyons, Beaudry & Harrison, P.A., we have litigation skills, knowledge and experience necessary to help you navigate through this difficult process with as little stress as possible, and pursue claims and remedies in the guardianship proceeding.

 Consult With A Trusted Guardianship Litigation Attorney For Guardianship Proceedings Filed In Sarasota County and Manatee County